KarlFran66/Throwing-Stone/README.md

 # Attempt for the throwing stone & water stream

 Now the attempt can simulate the player taken by the water stream to somewhere.
 This is in done the Water Stream scene.
+The stream is simulated by Area Effector 2D component.

 The attempt only builds a simple scene without our own sprites for testing.